What "How to Train Your Dragon" teaches us about our emotions

 It's the same with emotions.
 They aren't the problem.
 Our relationship to them is.

 When we stop attacking, emotions don't have to defend themselves.
 They can soften.
-We can start to hear what they've been trying to tell us — and use that information to actually take care of ourselves.
-The enormous energy we were spending on the internal war becomes available for actually living.
+We can start to hear what they've been trying to tell us and use that information to take care of ourselves or our circumstances.
+The energy we were spending on the internal war becomes available for actually living.

 Just like the Vikings in Hiccup's village, when the fighting stops, everything shifts.
 Life stops being about controlling emotions and starts being about what actually matters — connecting, creating, pursuing what we care about, growing, experiencing joy.